ryankurte/yawns/README.md

 - OpenGL / Map Visualisation

 ## Usage

+ONS is designed to be platform and network agnostic.
+To simulate a given platform

 1. Install ons
 2. Create a wrapper for libons to adapt to the system under test